Abercrombie & Fitch's quarterly same-store sales beat, warns of virus impact

-(Reuters) - Abercrombie & Fitch Co (ANF.N) beat quarterly same-store sales estimates on Wednesday, boosted by strong demand for its flagship clothing brand in the holiday season.
+March 4 (Reuters) - Abercrombie & Fitch Co beat quarterly same-store sales estimates on Wednesday, boosted by strong demand for its flagship clothing brand in the holiday season.

 Sales at established stores rose 1% in the fourth quarter ended Feb.
 1, while analysts on average had expected a climb of 0.7%, according to IBES data from Refinitiv.